aardvark-park/se_project_aroundtheus/README.md

 # Description:

-This project utilizes grid and flexbox displays in order to show a user profile with editing and creating new posts buttons.
+This project utilizes grid and flexbox displays in order to show a user profile with editing and creating new post buttons.

 This website also utilizes hover functionality for any buttons along with a responsive layout for mobile devices, tablets, and wide screen monitors.